 The project aims to control vector borne diseases (VBDs) in emerging agricultural systems in Malawi.

 This project sought to optimise individual and institutional capacity of health policymakers and legislators in accessing and utilising health research evidence in decision-making in Kenya and Malawi.

-ARCS aims to improve the survival and quality of life of sepsis patients using relevant innovations at the individual and health system level, through multidisciplinary applied health research.
-AFIDEP’s role on ARCS is to raise awareness of sepsis as a priority and cross-cutting health systems issue.
+ARCS aimed to improve the survival and quality of life of sepsis patients using relevant innovations at the individual and health system level, through multidisciplinary applied health research.
+AFIDEP’s role on ARCS was to raise awareness of sepsis as a priority and cross-cutting health systems issue.